-B. Administrative Resolution via an Investigation and Hearing if any, to accompany them to the interview.
+B. Administrative Resolution via an Investigation and Hearing

 Administrative Resolution can be pursued at any time during the process for any behavior for which the Respondent has not accepted responsibility that would constitute conduct covered by the Equal Opportunity, Harassment, and Nondiscrimination Policy if proven.
 Administrative Resolution starts with a thorough, reliable, and impartial investigation.